Highest ever bonus of 70,000 points for the TD® Aeroplan® Visa Infinite* Card! Learn more here

 • Grocery, Dining, Entertainment purchases (outside of Canada): Scotiabank Passport Visa Infinite Card

-• Costco Purchases: HSBC World Elite Mastercard
+• Costco Purchases: Brim World Elite Mastercard

-• Gas stations, daily transit* and select streaming services (in Canada): Scotiabank Gold American Express Card (unless the merchant doesn't accept Amex - then use the Scotia Bank Passport Visa Infinite Card for daily transit, HSBC on gas)
+• Gas stations, daily transit* and select streaming services (in Canada): Scotiabank Gold American Express Card (unless the merchant doesn't accept Amex - then use the Scotia Bank Passport Visa Infinite Card for daily transit, Brim on gas)

 • Daily transit* (outside of Canada): Scotia Bank Passport Visa Infinite Card